Ten rising stars of the grocery trade were recognized Monday night with Canadian Grocer’s Generation Next Award.

-Whether it’s bringing a line of locally-made sushi into the store or getting involved in a nearby night market to help promote local vendors, McGregor’s ideas help both his store’s bottom line and his community.
+Whether it’s bringing a line of locally-made sushi into the store or getting involved in a nearby night market to help promote local vendors, Justin’s ideas help both his store’s bottom line and his community.

 Zack Silverman is the co-founder of Brutus Beverages, the maker of Walter All-Natural Craft Caesar Mix.

 In less than two years, Brutus Beverages has sold more than 1.5 million Caesars and the mix has won half a dozen gold medals at international spirit competitions—not to mention the 2015 SIAL Innovation Award.
-Silverman credits the negotiation and communication skills he learned as an attorney with helping to launch a new premium Caesar mix in Canada.
+Zack credits the negotiation and communication skills he learned as an attorney with helping to launch a new premium Caesar mix in Canada.

 Kerry Waldo is the store manager at the Freson Bros.
 Fresh Market in Stony Plain, Alta.